mejhana/mejhana.github.io/content/authors/admin/_index.md

 ## About Me

-I am a software engineer with 4 years of experience in ML, computer vision, and deep generative models.
-I recently graduated from University College London (UCL) with a Master's degree in Computer Graphics, Vision, and Imaging.
-I'm working on a conversational AI that provides personalized immigration advice, empowering individuals to live and work wherever they want.
+I am a machine learning engineer at polaron.ai and I recently graduated from University College London (UCL) with a Master's degree in Computer Graphics, Vision, and Imaging.